Chapter 16 Quantifying Dependence

 Dependence modeling is important because it enables us to understand the dependence structure by defining the relationship between variables in a dataset.
 In insurance, ignoring dependence modeling may not impact pricing but could lead to misestimation of required capital to cover losses.
 For instance, from Section 16.3 , it is seen that there was a positive relationship between \({\tt LOSS}\) and \({\tt ALAE}\).
 This means that, if there is a large loss then we expect expenses to be large as well and ignoring this relationship could lead to mis-estimation of reserves.

-To illustrate the importance of dependence modeling, we refer you back to portfolio management example in Section 13.4.3.3 that assumed that the property and liability risks are independent.
+To illustrate the importance of dependence modeling, we refer you back to portfolio management Example 13.4.6 that assumed that the property and liability risks are independent.
 Now, we incorporate dependence by allowing the four lines of business to depend on one another through a Gaussian copula.
 In Table 16.9, we show that dependence affects the portfolio quantiles (\(VaR_q\)), although not the expected values.
 For instance, the \(VaR_{0.99}\) for total risk which is the amount of capital required to ensure, with a \(99\%\) degree of certainty that the firm does not become technically insolvent is higher when we incorporate dependence.
 This leads to less capital being allocated when dependence is ignored and can cause unexpected solvency problems.

 Table 16.9.
 Results for Portfolio Expected Value and Quantiles (\(VaR_q\))